capi-workgroup/problems/capi_problems.rst

 * Manage sub-interpreters
 * Handle and send signals

-External users often support multiple Python versions or Python implementations.
+Third party developers often support multiple Python versions or Python implementations.
 For them, these are the common
 requirements: